ace-al/WebScrapingInPython/README.md

 <i>Step 5: Isolating the results:</i>

 Beautiful Soup also has a host of other ways to search, filter and isolate the results you want from the HTML.
-You can also be more specific, finding an element with a specific class or attribute:

-I know this really just scratches the surface of web scraping.
-And my intention isn’t to go into a ton of detail here.
-Web scraping is actually pretty easy to get started.
-But doing it the right way takes a little more time and effort.
-Also, I’m still fairly new at this, and am by no means an expert on anything, and appreciate any feedback or tips!
+I'm fairly new to this and have only scratched the surface of what one could do with BeautifulSoup.